 Managing file sizes when it comes to images is important if your work is going online.
-Google values site speed when it ranks Web pages, and large images are a big contributing factor for that speed.
+Google values site speed when it ranks Web pages, and large images are a big contributing factor to that speed.
 Therefore you may be wondering how to reduce file size in Adobe Photoshop CS5.

-The ability to add layers and make high resolution images in Adobe Photoshop CS5 is great when you are designing images.
+The ability to add layers and make high-resolution images in Adobe Photoshop CS5 is great when you are designing images.
 If that image is then going to be printed, then you probably will not need to worry about the file size of the design that you are creating.

-However, if you need to email your design to someone, or if you need to post it on a website, then the file size of a JPEG image that you create must be taken into consideration.
+However, if you need to email your design to someone or if you need to post it on a website, then the file size of a JPEG image that you create must be taken into consideration.
 There are some basic preparations that you can make if you want to reduce the size of a JPEG file in Photoshop CS5, but there is one particular utility that will allow you to compress your image as much as possible for online posting.

 How to Reduce File Size in Adobe Photoshop CS5

 Our article continues below with additional information on reducing the size in Adobe Photoshop.
 This includes information on making the actual image dimensions smaller, as well as more information on using the “Save for Web & Devices” feature.

 How to Make a JPEG File Smaller with Photoshop CS5 (Guide with Pictures)